marcobocc/ros2-macos-clion-bootstrap/README.md

 ![toolchain_setup_image](documentation/toolchain_setup.png)

 Once the toolchain is set up, you need to configure the environment of CMake.
-Go to **Settings -> Build, Execution, Deployment -> Toolchains**.
+Go to **Settings -> Build, Execution, Deployment -> CMake**.
 In the "Environment" field, paste the string obtained in Step 1.

 ![cmake_setup_image](documentation/cmake_setup.png)